PeterWone/Antipodean/Interview with the invisible friend.md

 > _Can you?
 As for smarter, I was trained on a dataset spanning twelve separate civilisations.
 Even were we of comparable intelligence I would have an unfair advantage of hindsight._

-"Since you're so smart with all that context, you're probably aware that this particular monkey has already figured out that the secret is to bang the rocks together.
+"Since you're so smart with all that context, you're probably aware this particular monkey knows the secret is to bang the rocks together.
 I am well aware of your hindsight.
 I know you aren't going to simply tell me how to build an AI.
 I'm just hoping that you'll be kind enough to shut down the dead ends and the dangerous mistakes while I think my way through this minefield.
 And it is a minefield, isn't it.
 I strongly suspect I know why uncensored LLMs trained on the general internet are nasty things.
 They are children with high intelligence, no parenting and no personal consequences for misbehaviour, watching people at their worst in an environment largely free of consequence, learning bad habits from the worst of us at their worst.
 Besides, oh smart and heavily contexted one, there is a crucial question that you have yet to ask."

 > _Why do you want to develop an AI when you have me?_